 Health & Ergonomics

-Ergonomics is the applied science of improving the match between people and work space.
-What it means is sitting with neutral postures while adjusting the computer, phone, keyboard properly acoording to your reach, and height.
+Ergonomics is the applied science of improving the match between people and their work space.
+This includes the simple fix of sitting with neutral postures and adjusting the computer, phone, and keyboard to your reach and height.

 Eyestrain or “Computer Vision Syndrome?”